HundredPercentCoverage/java-practice/javafordummies/DisplayPlaces/readme.md

 # Display places to live
 Example of defining and using a class separate from main class.
-From chapter 8 for Java for Dummies (which isn't that good IMO).
+From chapter 8 for Java for Dummies.